United States Applicants (citizens, permanent residents, dual citizens)

 - Pastoral.
 Can be a Christian leader who is not a pastor.

 - Professional.
-A person with whom you have had a supervisor-employee relationship, which can be in a non-paid context.
+A person with whom you have had a supervisor-employee relationship, which can be in a volunteer role.

 - Recommendations from relatives not accepted.